tmhglnd/jit.underworld/README.md

 # jit.underworld

-A small package of abstractions that allow for non-realtime rendering of your generative jitter visuals in high-resolution with synchronised sound and parameter capture.
+Gateway to non-realtime HiRes rendering with jit.world in Cycling74's Max

 # About

-Utility abstraction that allows for non-realtime rendering of jitter visuals.
+Gateway to non-realtime HiRes rendering of jitter visuals.
 The rendering process has three steps.

 - `realtime` : First you set the mode to (realtime), allowing normal jitter processes and rendering, use this to patch like usual and create your generative processes and controller mappings.